Skip to main content

 • An appropriate phase-in period for any change in permit requirements.

-• Implementation of permit requirements derived with scientifically verifiable standards as provided in administrative rules.
+• Implementation of permit requirements with scientifically verifiable standards as provided in administrative rules.

-• MDEGLE adopting Environmental Protection Agency aquaculture effluent guidelines and promoting feed-based Best Management Practices discharge standards.
+• EGLE adopting Environmental Protection Agency aquaculture effluent guidelines and promoting feed-based Best Management Practices discharge standards.

-• Development of a General Permit for aquaculture for up to 200,000 pounds of production.
+• Developing a general permit for aquaculture for up to 200,000 pounds of production.

 We oppose: